iendjinn/iendjinn/systems/frontier/central-systems-marine-corps.markdown

 ## Field Commander

+_The corps believes in leading from the front, selecting only the bravest, toughest, and smartest for the role of field commander._

 | Firepower | Mobility | Assault | Discipline | Scale | Points |
 | --------- | -------- | ------- | ---------- | ----- | ------ |
 | D6        | D6       | D6      | D12        | 1     | 30     |